Welcome to the Hagedorn Lab!

 We are a diverse team of researchers from different countries and from different parts of the U.S. Our lab culture is defined by the unique perspectives and experiences that we each bring with us.
 We aim to create a safe space for all members to learn, grow and succeed in their life goals, and we are committed to promoting diversity, equity, and inclusion in the sciences.
 Acknowledging that we all have a role to play, the members of the Hagedorn Lab are dedicated to welcoming and celebrating individuals of all races, ethnicities, social backgrounds, religion, gender, sex, age, disability, sexual orientation, veteran status and national origin.

 Click here to learn more about our anti-racism efforts: https://www.bumc.bu.edu/hematology/hematology-oncology-diversity-and-inclusion/

 Members of our group gain research experience and receive extensive training that prepares them for graduate/medical school and careers in industry, medicine and academic research.
 Send an email to firstname.lastname@example.org if you are interested in joining our growing team!

-We are grateful to the National Institutes of Health and to the Section of Hematology and Medical Oncology at BUMC for funding our research.
+We are grateful to the National Institutes of Health, to the Department of Medicine and Section of Hematology and Medical Oncology at BUMC, to the BU-BMC Cancer Center, and to the AABB and Jane Coffin Childs for funding our research.